Yakou Méïté

-Yakou Méïté (born 11 February 1996) is a French-Ivorian professional football player who plays as a Striker for English EFL Championship club Reading and the Ivory Coast national team.
+Yakou Méïté (born 11 February 1996) is a professional footballer who plays as a striker for Damac.
+Born in France, he represents the Ivory Coast at international level.

-Personal Life
+Early life

 Méïté was born and raised in France to Ivorian parents.

 Club career

 Paris Saint Germain

-Born in Paris, Méïté started his professional career at Paris Saint-Germain.
+Méïté started his professional career at Paris Saint-Germain.
 He made his professional debut on 9 April 2016, in a Ligue 1 match against Guingamp, replacing Jean-Kévin Augustin after 91 minutes, in a 2–0 away win.

 Reading

 On 29 July 2016, Méïté signed a three-year contract with English side Reading.
 He made his debut for Reading as a substitute in an EFL Cup tie against Plymouth Argyle on 9 August 2016, with his first goal for the club coming on 21 January 2017, during a 3–2 defeat to Derby County in the Championship.

 On 8 July 2017, Méïté moved to Sochaux, on a season-long loan deal.

 On 3 October 2018, Reading announced that Méïté had signed a new contract with Reading, until the summer of 2022.
 On his return to Reading, he became a mainstay as the club's striker and scored 6 goals in 5 games, impressing manager Paul Clement.

 In August 2019, Méïté spoke out about racist abuse he received on social media.
 He said he chose to do so due to the impact it had on players.
 On 4 July 2020, he scored four goals in a 5–0 win away at Luton Town.

+On 17 May 2023, Reading announced that they had offered a new contact to Méïté, with his current deal due to expire at the end of June 2023.
+On 21 June 2023, Méïté confirmed his decision to leave Reading at the end of his contract.

+Cardiff City

+On 7 July 2023, Méïté signed a two-year contract with Cardiff City.
+On 12 June 2025, Cardiff announced that Méïté would leave the club at the end of his contract.

+Damac

+On 27 August 2025, Saudi Pro League club Damac announced the signing of Méïté.